ibm-cloud-docs/vpc/vsi_is_connecting_zos.md

     * The z/OS virtual server instance retains the last five passwords for each user and prevents these passwords from being reused.
     * Inactive user IDs are not automatically revoked.

-   For more information about the commands, see [tsocmd - Run a TSO/E command from the shell (including authorized commands)](https://www.ibm.com/docs/en/zos/2.4.0?topic=scd-tsocmd-run-tsoe-command-from-shell-including-authorized-commands){: external} and [ALTUSER](https://www.ibm.com/docs/en/zos/2.4.0?topic=syntax-altuser-alter-user-profile){: external}.
+   For more information about the commands, see [tsocmd - Run a TSO/E command from the shell (including authorized commands)](https://www.ibm.com/docs/en/zos/2.4.0?topic=scd-tsocmd-run-tsoe-command-from-shell-including-authorized-commands){: external} and [ALTUSER (Alter user profile)](https://www.ibm.com/docs/en/zos/2.4.0?topic=syntax-altuser-alter-user-profile){: external}.

 ## Step 2.
 Getting connected
 {: #getting-connected}